-Adri Arquin, Sophomore at St. Paul Central High SchoolAdri joined the Minnesota Youth Council because he was disappointed with the lack of youth representation on issues which were directly impacting youth across the world.
+Adri Arquin, Junior at St. Paul Central High SchoolAdri joined the Minnesota Youth Council because he was disappointed with the lack of youth representation on issues which were directly impacting youth across the world.
 In his time on the Minnesota Youth Council, he will stand up to the big issues facing our state and our youth today.
 Issues like climate change, gun violence, and civil rights.
 He believes that by growing and building up the youth of our state we can help build a better future for all in Minnesota.
 He can often be seen in his spare time on the soccer field, in the choir room, or on his bike enjoying the great state we live in.

-Hailey Dickinson, Junior at North High School, North St. PaulHailey is a youth activist and first-year representative on the Minnesota Youth Council.
+Hailey Dickinson, Senior at North High School, North St. PaulHailey is a youth activist and first-year representative on the Minnesota Youth Council.
 She is the founder of Lipstick and Rage, a political activism publication, and the co-founder of We Will Not Ignore, an organization that works to address the effects of gun violence on survivors and communities that have been impacted by it.
 She also works with organizations like Women’s March Youth Empower, Students Demand Action MN, and many more.
 Much of her social justice work centers around gun violence prevention and womxn’s rights.
 Outside of social justice work, Hailey is a photographer and competitive dancer.
 She believes that youth voice and leadership is crucial to the conversations happening in our world right now and is excited to have the opportunity to serve on the Minnesota Youth Council.